liigo/encoding/README.md

 encoding
 ========
-to decode "percent encoding" string to utf-8, to convert between unicode codepoint and utf-8 chars.
+to decode "percent encoding" string to utf-8, to convert between unicode codepoint and utf-8 bytes.

 by Liigo, Oct.
 2013.